Knight Capital rescuers let Scottrade in on deal

 A spokeswoman for Scottrade did not immediately return a call for a comment.
 The Scottrade purchase was reported earlier by Fox Business Network.

-Blackstone, Getco, TD Ameritrade, New York-based investment bank Jefferies Group JEF.N, St. Louis-based brokerage firm Stifel Nicolaus (SF.N) and Arkansas-based broker Stephens Inc cumulatively bought preferred shares at $1.50 a share that are convertible into about 267 million common shares, or 73 percent of Knight.
+Blackstone, Getco, TD Ameritrade, New York-based investment bank Jefferies Group, St. Louis-based brokerage firm Stifel Nicolaus and Arkansas-based broker Stephens Inc cumulatively bought preferred shares at $1.50 a share that are convertible into about 267 million common shares, or 73 percent of Knight.

 The securities pay a dividend of 2 percent, and convert if the stock closes at $3 or higher for a fixed period of time.

-Spokeswomen for Knight and for Getco declined to comment on any sales.
+A Knight spokeswoman declined to comment on any sales, and a spokeswoman for Getco said she could not immediately comment.
 Blackstone was not immediately available for comment.

-Knight’s crisis occurred on August 1, when a software glitch flooded the New York Stock Exchange with unintended orders for dozens of stocks.
-The error cost Knight, which sold most of its unwanted shares at a discount to Goldman Sachs Group (GS.N), more than $400 million in losses.
+Knight’s crisis occurred on Aug.
+1, when a software glitch flooded the New York Stock Exchange with unintended orders for dozens of stocks.
+The error cost Knight, which sold most of its unwanted shares at a discount to Goldman Sachs Group, more than $400 million in losses.